networknt/light-bot/README.md

 ##### Fully Automatic Pipeline

 Most of existing tools are trying to simplify the UI but it is very hard to build a pipeline from one git merge to production.
-The cycle git pull-->build-->local unit tests-->scanning--> image creation should/will be repeated at every commit, automatically.
+The cycle git pull-->build-->unit tests-->integration tests--> scanning-->image creation should/will be repeated at every commit, automatically.

+##### Focus on Code

+Most devops tools focus on the interface with configurations and plugins to allow users to design their pipelines.
+It is very easy to start with but for complicated workflow, it is very hard to with just configuration and a stack of plugins.
+We are trying to do DevOps as code.

 ##### Cache Local Repositories